Cairn Homes leads Iseq 20 on house price hopes

 New car sales in France fell 0.5 per cent in December, while traders also pointed to a report in Britain’s Daily Telegraph citing forecasts that UK car registrations data, due out on Friday, would show a 5 per cent decline in new car sales.

-BMW and Volkswagen were both around 0.5 per cent lower, recovering early losses slightly.
+BMW and Volkswagen were both about 0.5 per cent lower, recovering early losses slightly.

 Lufthansa slipped 1.4 per cent after Aer Lingus and British Airways owner IAG agreed to buy Air Berlin’s insolvent Austrian airline Niki.